NHES and ELMI agency logos

 Incorporated: 1766

-Origin: This town was chartered in 1766 to Clement March and other as Eaton.
+Origin: This town was chartered in 1766 to Clement March and others as Eaton.
 The name was in honor of Governor Theophilus Eaton of Connecticut (1590-1658).
 A prosperous London merchant, he was a generous contributor to the funds needed to settle Massachusetts in 1630.
 He later came to America and founded a colony at New Haven, Connecticut, along with John Davenport and David Yale, great-grandfather of the founder of Yale University, and served as Connecticut's governor for 19 years.
 Eaton includes the village of Snowville, named for the Snow family who started a sawmill there in 1825.

 Villages and Place Names: Eaton Center, Snowville